sgsbucket/animan-doc/docs/animan/member_preference.md

 import Icon from "@material-ui/core/Icon";
 import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"

-Users control all of their account information and preferences on this page.
+The Preferences page is where users control all of their account information and preferences.
+It is accessible as soon as the user logs in or else by clicking the user ID menu in the top right and selecting "Profile".

 ## Notification Preferences